rabbitmq/rabbitmq-website/site/release-notes/README-3.2.0.txt

 23958 backport OTP process supervision infrastructure improvements 24094 report client authentication errors during connection establishment
       explicitly using basic.close
-25191 inform publishers with the required capability of alarms status changes 25572 policies now target queues or exchanges explicitly 25597 offer greater control over threshold at which messages are paged to disk 25716 allow missing exchanges & queues to be deleted and unbound without
+25191 inform clients when memory or disk alarms are set or cleared 25572 allow policies to target queues or exchanges or both 25597 offer greater control over threshold at which messages are paged to disk 25716 allow missing exchanges & queues to be deleted and unbound without
-      generating an error
+      generating an AMQP error
-25726 make it harder to trigger the disk space alarm 25733 relax type constraints of header exchanges
+25726 make it harder to trigger the disk space alarm with default settings 25733 relax type constraints of header exchanges
-25749 grant policy control over alternate and dead-letter exchanges;
-      queue max length and TTL; and message TTL
+25749 allow alternate and dead-letter exchanges, queue max length, expiry and
-25809 add support for specifying a SSL verify_fun name in the config file
+      message TTL to be controlled by policy as well as AMQP arguments 25809 add support for specifying a SSL verify_fun name in the config file

 building & packaging
 ---------
 enhancements
-20384 added sample configuration file
+20384 add sample configuration file
 25581 require at least Erlang version R13B03 for broker and plugins

 feature removal
-25455 removed MacPorts repository
+25455 remove RabbitMQ-maintained MacPorts repository

 management plugin